<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Here’s why you might not want to commit to the idea that your salespeople need to trouble themselves to go and visit your prospective clients.
 Let’s say you are engaged in a complex consultative sale, competing for multimillion-dollar contracts over multiple years.
 And just to make it interesting, let’s also say your main competition in this deal is your primary rival.

-You decided that the prospective client doesn’t mind that you didn’t bother to come and visit them so far, because they agreed to a video conference.
-The hour-long call went great, and they told you sounded like a great fit for their new initiative, the one that you and your competitor both want to win.
-After all, visiting their headquarters would mean an expensive plane trip, not to mention a couple Uber rides—and who knows what kind of germs you’d encounter, right?
+You decided that the prospective client doesn’t mind that you didn’t bother to come and visit them so far because they agreed to a video sales calling.
+The hour-long call went great, and they told you that you sounded like a great fit for their new initiative, the one that you and your competitor both want to win.
+After all, visiting their headquarters would mean an expensive plane trip, not to mention a couple of Uber rides—and who knows what kind of germs you’d encounter.
+However, in the realm of face to face sales, such visits can often make a significant impact and demonstrate a level of commitment that virtual meetings might not fully convey.

 Instead of booking a video conference, though, your competitor, the one that eats your lunch, booked a plane ticket and traveled to the prospect’s office.
 They showed up and brought each of the stakeholders their personal favorite drink from Starbucks, hoping the sugar high would outlast the meeting.